JulesEllis/ComeniusPrototype/README.md

 # Comenius homework application
-This project contains the initial of the Comenius homework application for the Radbout University social sciences faculty.
+This project contains the Comenius homework application for the Radbout University social sciences faculty.